Brandon Beasley

-I am also an instructor in the Department of Humanities at Mount Royal University and the Department of Philosophy at the University of Calgary.
+I am a Lecturer in the Departments of Humanities and General Education at Mount Royal University, and in the Department of Philosophy at the University of Calgary.
+I completed my PhD at the University of Calgary in January 2024.

 Please use the links at the top of the page to find out more about me and my research.
 Thanks for stopping by!